Nevanimibe selectively targets adrenal steroidogenesis to treat serious orphan diseases

 Millendo Therapeutics evaluated nevanimibe in a multicenter, single blind, intra-patient dose escalation Phase 2 clinical trial for the treatment of adult CAH.
 The trial's objectives were to evaluate the efficacy and safety of nevanimibe in this patient population.
 The trial, which assessed 5 escalating doses, alternated between 2 weeks of treatment with nevanimibe and 2 weeks with placebo to determine the effects of nevanimibe on adrenal steroid production.
 In the trial, Millendo observed nevanimibe to be associated with clear signs of clinical activity in seven of 10 treated patients, as measured by reductions in 17-hydroxyprogesterone (17-OHP), a key measure of disease control.
 Two patients experienced a reduction in 17-OHP levels to ≤2 times the upper limit of normal, the primary endpoint of the trial.
 Millendo also observed nevanimibe to have a rapid onset of action.
 Nevanimibe was reported to be well tolerated at all dose levels.

-Millendo initiated a Phase 2b clinical trial of nevanimibe for the treatment of CAH in the third quarter of 2018; this trial is active with enrollment currently paused.
+Millendo initiated a Phase 2b clinical trial of nevanimibe for the treatment of CAH in the third quarter of 2018; this trial is now enrolling under an amended protocol.
 For additional information, please visit www.clinicaltrials.gov and reference identifier number NCT03669549.

 Potentially first-in-class mechanism of action, highly adrenal-selective